Yuan dynasty: Impact

 Aside from the ancient Roman embassies, the first recorded travels by Europeans to China and back date from this time.
 The most famous traveler of the period was the Venetian Marco Polo, whose account of his trip to "Cambaluc," the capital of the Great Khan, and of life there astounded the people of Europe.
 The account of his travels, Il milione (or, The Million, known in English as the Travels of Marco Polo), appeared about the year 1299.
-Some doubted the accuracy of Marco Polo's accounts due to the lack of mentioning the Great Wall of China, tea houses, which would have been a prominent sight since Europeans had yet to adopt a tea culture, as well the practice of foot binding by the women in capital of the Great Khan.
+Some doubted the accuracy of Marco Polo's accounts due to the lack of mentioning the Great Wall of China, chopsticks, tea houses – which would have been a prominent sight since Europeans had yet to adopt a tea culture – as well the practice of foot binding by the women in capital of the Great Khan.
 Recent studies however show that Polo's account is largely accurate and unique.

 The Yuan undertook extensive public works.
 Among Kublai Khan's top engineers and scientists was the astronomer Guo Shoujing, who was tasked with many public works projects and helped the Yuan reform the lunisolar calendar to provide an accuracy of 365.2425 days of the year, which was only 26 seconds off the modern Gregorian calendar's measurement.
 Road and water communications were reorganized and improved.
 To provide against possible famines, granaries were ordered built throughout the empire.
 The city of Beijing was rebuilt with new palace grounds that included artificial lakes, hills and mountains, and parks.
 During the Yuan period, Beijing became the terminus of the Grand Canal of China, which was completely renovated.
 These commercially oriented improvements encouraged overland and maritime commerce throughout Asia and facilitated direct Chinese contacts with Europe.
 Chinese travelers to the West were able to provide assistance in such areas as hydraulic engineering.
 Contacts with the West also brought the introduction to China of a major food crop, sorghum, along with other foreign food products and methods of preparation.